FORENSIC 703 : Statistics and Molecular Biology for Forensic Science

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 22 hours of lectures, 4 hours of practical classes or workshops, 10 hours of reading and thinking about the content and 15 hours of work on assignments and/or test preparation.
+For this course, you can expect 22 hours of lectures, 12 hours of practical classes or workshops, 40 hours of reading and thinking about the content, and 40 hours of work on assignments and/or exam preparation.

-Attendance is expected at scheduled activities including labs, workshops and lectures to complete components of the course.
+Attendance is required at scheduled activities including labs and presentations to complete components of the course.

-The course will include a live online events of student presentations
+The course may include ad hoc live online events including student led group discussions.